 Celebration of Service

-Fellows are required to attend a Celebration of Service in their honor in Spring 2019 at which they present their projects to a wide community audience.
+Fellows are required to attend a Celebration of Service in their honor at which they present their projects to a wide community audience.

 For more information, please contact: